 - Stay Here: Antarctica Cruise

 21. Cage Dive With Great White Sharks – South Africa

-For perhaps the most extreme and intense shark experience, it’s difficult to surpass this cage diving with great white sharks tour in South Africa.
-Furthermore, there are numerous locations in the Western Cape that offer the ultimate face-to-face adventure with the ocean’s most illustrious apex predator.
+For perhaps the most extreme and intense shark experience, it’s difficult to surpass this cage diving with a great white shark tour in South Africa.
+Furthermore, numerous locations in the Western Cape offer the ultimate face-to-face adventure with the ocean’s most illustrious apex predator.
 Finally, the best time to go is during the winter months from May to August.

 - Pack This: Motion Sickness Pills